This page provides information on sources of dust and its environmental and health effects.

 Environmental and health effects of dust

-Typically, the particles from dusty activities are larger than 10 micrometres in diameter, but they can still be a nuisance and affect health.
+Typically, the particles from dusty activities are larger than 10 micrometres in diameter.
 Dust can irritate your eyes and make them itchy and watery, and can be a nuisance (eg, when it settles on windowsills and washing making things dirty).

 Dust can also affect the health of plants.
 When dust settles on leaves it affects photosynthesis and the amount that plants grow.